This procedure starts from the presumption that you previously created a process.

 Click the corresponding More Actions button, and then Stop.
 The automation project is executed until it finds a Should Stop activity.
 During this time, the job is in the Stopping state.
 If the activity is encountered, the execution is stopped, and the job's final status is Successful.
 If a Should Stop activity is not found, the job execution does not stop until it reaches the end of the project.
 The final status, in this case, is Successful as well.

-- A job started from the Assistant can be stopped both in Orchestrator, from the Jobs page, and using the UiPath Assistant.
+A job started from the Jobs page can be stopped from the Jobs page only.

 Click the corresponding More Actions button, and then Kill.
 The automation project is forcefully stopped, the job is marked as Stopped, and "Job canceled" is displayed in the Job Details window.

-- A job started from Orchestrator can be killed both in Orchestrator, from the Jobs page, and using the UiPath Assistant.
+A job started from the Robot Tray can be killed from the Robot Tray only.

-- A job started from the Assistant can be killed both in Orchestrator, from the Jobs page, and using the UiPath Assistant.
+A job started from the Jobs page can be killed both from the Jobs page and the Robot Tray.

 To view the logs for a specific job, click the corresponding More Actions button, and then View Logs.
 The Logs page is displayed and contains data regarding the indicated job.

-- Click the corresponding View Details button.
+Click the corresponding View Details button.
 The Job Details window is displayed.
-Here you can find various information such as the name of the underlying process, the executing robot and machine, the reason behind jobs failing, etc.
+Here you can find information such as the name of the process, the environment where the job had been executed, the Robot which executed it, start and end times of the job, and input and output values, if defined.